If you’ve lost access to your account, this is where to start.

 Choosing a good password is critical to maintaining the security of your account.
 What’s a Good Password? talks about what that means and some of the better approaches to take.

-What many people don’t realize is that after an account compromise, changing your password is important, but it’s not enough.
-Is Changing My Password Enough? shows you why, and what additional steps are needed.
+Many people don’t realize that after an account compromise, changing your password is important but it’s not enough.
+Is Changing My Password Enough? tells why and what additional steps are needed.

 Closing your account